LorenzoLongarini/blender-fashion-generator/README.md

 The **Camera On Sphere (COS)** approach extends the original implementation with the following features:

-- **Customizable backgrounds**: Ability to generate images with transparent or white backgrounds.
 - **Automated dataset generation**: Automatic splitting into _train_, _validation_, and _test_ sets.
 - **Realistic sunlight illumination**: Optimized configurations to ensure realistic lighting effects.
 - **Camera position optimization**: Automatic positioning of the camera on the sphere for uniform object coverage.